railsuser2014/openobject-doc-book-en/source/book/4/4_11_Services/4_11_Services_contract.rst

 * fixed-price contracts, invoiced monthly as services are carried out

-.. tip::   **Case**  *Contract quotations*
+.. tip:: Contract quotations

 	Some companies commit to contracts on the basis of a requested volume at a certain price for a defined period.
-In this case the contract is represented by a pricelist for that specific customer.
+	In such a case the contract is represented by a pricelist for that specific customer.

 	The pricelist is linked in the Properties tab of the customer's Partner form, so that it is brought up whenever anything is bought from or sold to this partner (depending on whether it's a purchase or sales agreement).
-Open ERP automatically selects a price based on this agreed pricelist.
+	Open ERP automatically selects the price based on this agreed pricelist.

 Fixed Price contracts
 -----------------------